Research Assistant

 Key responsibilities:

-Based in our offices within Perth Children’s Hospital, this part-time (0.6 FTE) position will be offered for an initial 1-year period.
+Based in our modern offices within Perth Children’s Hospital in Nedlands, this full-time position will be offered until 31 December 2027.

 About You